gihrig/dotfiles/README.md

 > This utility is designed to run on a fresh macOS install: \
 > Things you will need:
 > - Internet connection
-> - usb key with bootable installer
+> - usb key with bootable installer (optional)
 > - Administrator user name and password
 > - - Password will be prompted several times throughout execution
 > - Apple ID and password for the administrator account (or create a new ID)
 > - - Items from App Store must be previously purchased or shared. see Brewfile > mas
 > - - Terminal used to run this script must have full disk access
 > - ssh key for GitHub account
-> - Passphrase for Github ssh key
+> - - Passphrase for Github ssh key
+> - 1Password login, password and secret key for each user
 > - '%' denotes commands executed in the terminal
 > - 'usb key' denotes the setup usb key
 >